amanrai31/JavaScript/README.md

 # JavaScript (ES6- Second revision of JS(2015))
-JS is Interpreted, dynamically typed and single threaded lang.(We can make node multithreaded)
+JS is Interpreted, dynamically typed, FP, executed by browser and single threaded lang.(We can make node multithreaded)

 ### What JS can do
 1. JS can Change/Show/Hide HTML content.